-The Special Deputy Rehabilitators (SDRs) have focused on the importance of responsive communications to policyholder inquiries since the beginning of the rehabilitation.
-The SDRs set up a direct phone number and email account specifically for direct contact with policyholders and agents, when the Court ordered the insurance companies into rehabilitation. rehabilitation team monitors these phone and email contacts on a daily basis.
-The staff members of the rehabilitation team, and the SDRs, have personally responded to over 5,000 inquiries by policyholders and agents, either in writing or by telephone.
+The Special Deputy Receivers (SDRs) have focused on the importance of responsive communications to policyholder inquiries since the beginning of the rehabilitation.
+The SDRs set up a direct phone number and email account specifically for direct contact with policyholders and agents, when the Court ordered the insurance companies into rehabilitation.
+The SDRs' receivership team monitors these phone and email contacts on a daily basis.
+The staff members of the receivership team, and the SDRs, have personally responded to over 6,000 inquiries by policyholders and agents, either in writing or by telephone.
 The insurance companies' third party administrators (TPAs) also have dedicated customer service phone lines.
 The TPAs receive an average of 400 calls a day.
-Since October 1, 2021, the TPAs have received over 330,000 calls.
-In addition, the SDRs and rehabilitation team respond in writing to every policyholder letter.
-In communicating with policyholders, the SDRs have worked to provide policyholders detailed information regarding not only about their policies, but also an explanation of how the rehabilitation process works, including a description of the role that the moratorium plays in that process.
-Because the rehabilitation effort is inextricably intertwined with implementation of the Memorandum of Understanding, the SDRs have also worked with their team to provide the policyholders with updates regarding the pending litigation over that agreement.
+Since October 1, 2021, the TPAs have received over 390,000 calls.
+In addition, the SDRs and receivership team respond in writing to every policyholder letter.
+In communicating with policyholders, the SDRs have worked to provide policyholders detailed information regarding not only about their policies, but also an explanation of how the receivership process works, including a description of the role that the moratorium plays in that process.